“The whole world, as we experience it visually, comes to us through the mystic realm of color.”

 A- Not all objects support color schemes but you can apply color schemes to: shapes, lines, monochrome icons, all types of text, and backgrounds.
 You can’t apply color schemes to charts, maps, text frames, photo frames, photos, multicolor icons.

 Q- Why can’t I apply color schemes to charts and maps?

 A- This is because charts and maps are very complex objects that are made up of multiple shapes.
-Besides, colors in charts or maps could have been chosen to reference something in particular.
-We don’t want to mess with that!

 Now you can go all Yayoi Kusama on your upcoming visual creations.
 Why not, right?
 You’ll have curated color palettes to choose from and a platform to base the aesthetics of your new project.
 We know you can’t wait to try it.
 We look forward to seeing your new, color-blasting creations!